-Author: Dr Daniel Mazzoni, Junior Medical Officer, Royal Brisbane and Women’s Hospital, Brisbane, Queensland, Australia.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Author: Dr Daniel Mazzoni, Junior Medical Officer, Royal Brisbane and Women’s Hospital, Brisbane, QLD, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 March 2019.

 Most cases of Carrion disease occur in endemic regions of South America, due to the presence of certain sandflies that carry the causative bacteria.
-Carrion disease is most prevalent in areas of Peru, Ecuador and Colombia that are characterised by warm weather and low socioeconomic status .
+Carrion disease is most prevalent in areas of Peru, Ecuador, and Colombia that are characterised by warm weather and containing populations with low socioeconomic status .

-B. bacilliformis is highly infectious, and those living with an infected individual have more than twice the risk of becoming infected than uninfected households .
+B. bacilliformis is highly infectious, and those living with an individual infected by B. bacilliformis have more than twice the risk of becoming infected than uninfected households .

 Children, pregnant women, and malnourished individuals tend to be more severely affected than healthy adults .

-B. bacilliformis is a gram-negative bacterium transmitted to humans via two vector species of the sandfly, Phlebotomus verrucarum and Lutzomyia verrucarum.
+B. bacilliformis is a Gram-negative bacterium transmitted to humans via two vector species of the sandfly, Phlebotomus verrucarum and Lutzomyia verrucarum.
 The mechanism of transmission is still poorly understood.
-Other possible routes of transmission include direct contact with infected human blood including blood transfusion, and vertical transmission between mother and child .
+Other possible routes of transmission include direct contact with infected human blood, including blood transfusion, and vertical transmission from mother to child .

 Once transmitted to a human host, B. bacilliformis invades the erythrocytes (red blood cells) and endothelial cells (interior surface of the blood vessels), resulting in a systemic and cutaneous phase respectively.

-Invasion of the erythrocytes causes haemolysis and subsequently leads to the development of anaemia and systemic manifestations.
-The incubation period can be anywhere from three to 12 weeks following exposure to infected sandflies .
+The invasion of the erythrocytes by B. bacilliformis causes haemolysis and subsequently leads to the development of anaemia and the systemic manifestations of Carrion disease.
+The incubation period can be anywhere from 3 to 12 weeks following exposure to infected sandflies .

-Invasion of the endothelial cells induces a proliferative process that results in characteristic skin lesions.
-Localised angiogenesis within the lesion reduces contact between cells and impairs normal functioning.
+The invasion of the endothelial cells by B. bacilliformis induces a proliferative process that results in the characteristic skin lesions of Carrion disease.
+Localised angiogenesis within the lesion reduces contact between cells and impairs normal cell functioning.
 The bacteria may occupy both the inside of endothelial cells and the extracellular matrix [3–5].

-Symptoms of Carrion disease can vary significantly and are often absent in patients from endemic areas.
+The symptoms of Carrion disease can vary significantly and symptoms are often absent in patients from endemic areas.
 The systemic and cutaneous phases of classic Carrion disease may occur independently or sequentially.
-An individual can be affected in both phases .
+An individual can be affected with symptoms in both phases .

 Verruga peruana (Peruvian warts), the cutaneous phase of Carrion disease, is characterised by an eruption of cutaneous nodules and red-to-purple vascular lesions.
-It usually occurs weeks to months after the onset of the systemic phase and can persist for up to a year.
-This phase has very low mortality [1,4].
+It usually occurs weeks to months after the onset of the systemic phase of Carrion disease and can persist for up to a year.
+This phase has a very low mortality [1,4].

 Image of verruga peruana [Public domain], via Wikimedia Commons

 The diagnosis can often be made with a Giemsa-stained peripheral blood smear.
 This has a low sensitivity (as has blood culture) and may not identify mild and subclinical cases.
-Other possible investigations include PCR, immunoblot, IgM or IgG indirect immunofluorescence, and indirect haemagglutination .
+Other possible investigations include polymerase chain reaction, immunoblot, immunoglobulin (Ig)M or IgG indirect immunofluorescence, and indirect haemagglutination .

 The cutaneous phase of Carrion disease has characteristic skin lesions.
-Histopathological evaluation of a skin biopsy with Warthin-Starry silver stain or Giemsa stain may reveal bacteria.
+The histopathological evaluation of a skin biopsy with Warthin–Starry silver stain or Giemsa stain may reveal bacteria.

-Tissue culture of B. bacilliformis from cutaneous lesions is often unreliable due to laboratory contamination and slow growth .
+The tissue culture of B. bacilliformis from cutaneous lesions is often unreliable due to both laboratory contamination and slow growth .

 Carrion disease is often misdiagnosed because the manifestations are similar to other infectious diseases in the endemic areas.